 Launched in 2012, SEISs give tax breaks to individuals investing up to £100,000 in qualifying companies.

-HOW THE SEIS TAX BREAKS WORK IN THE 2013-14 TAX YEAR
+HOW THE SEIS TAX BREAKS WORKED FOR THE 2013/14 TAX YEAR

 Invest £1,000 and HMRC will give you £500 back on your tax return.
 On top of this, if you sell another investment that would be liable for CGT, you can write off half the CGT you would have otherwise paid.
-That means a £1,000 investment in a SEIS-eligible start-up attracts 64 per cent tax relief just for making the investment (in the 2012-13 tax year it was 78 per cent).
+For example, that means a £1,000 investment in a SEIS-eligible start-up would have attracted 64 per cent tax relief in the 2013/14 tax year just for making the investment (in the 2012/13 tax year it was 78 per cent).

 When investors hold the shares for three years, and the company continues to comply with SEIS rules, reliefs are also available on disposal.
 If you sell at a profit, you pay no capital gains tax.
 If you sell at a loss, you can claim loss relief, which means that if you are a 45 per cent rate taxpayer, you would be entitled to a further 22.5 per cent off your tax bill.

 Add together the 64 per cent total upfront relief and 22.5 per cent loss relief, and the total tax break comes to 86.5 per cent of your investment – which is quite generous downside protection.